 In July 2020, the European Commission delivered a proposal for a Council directive amending the Directive on administrative cooperation in the field of taxation -DAC7- (Directive 2011/16/EU).
 This proposal aimed at introducing an automatic exchange of information between Member States’ tax administrations for income/revenues generated by sellers on digital platforms.
 The Council Directive 2021/514 of 22 March 2021 amending Directive 2011/16/EU on administrative cooperation in the field of taxation was published in the EU Official Journal on 25 March 2021.

-On 25 June 2018, a new EU Directive (Council Directive 2018/822/EU -DAC6-) entered into force which introduces an obligation on qualifying “intermediaries” and relevant taxpayers to disclose to national tax authorities certain cross-border tax arrangements perceived as potentially aggressive.
-Such cross-border tax arrangements are considered reportable based on specific characteristics which indicate a risk of tax avoidance or evasion.
+The Directive on administrative cooperation in the field of taxation -DAC6- entered into force on 25 June 2018 and introduces an obligation on qualifying “intermediaries” and relevant taxpayers to disclose to national tax authorities certain cross-border tax arrangements perceived as potentially aggressive.